 Grow Boxes - The Easiest Way to Grow Indoors!

 Growing in a tent is hard.
 That's why the mechanical engineers, horticulturalists, customer service experts and software engineers at Grobo have worked together to come up with an incredible solution to make our lives more simple.
 Grow boxes ensure every grow is your best grow.
+You do not need to have a green thumb or be tech expert to use an automated grow box.

 Meet Grobo, the Automated Grow Box

 An automatic grow box is by far the easiest way to start growing cannabis.
 These elegant machines automate the entire growing process for you.
 You don’t have to worry about the pesky and complicated tasks that can make growing a frustrating and difficult experience.
 The grow box worries about it for you and then automatically takes action to fix it without you ever having to lift a finger.
-All you need to do is pick a strain, plant a seed and harvest it!

 Seems pretty awesome, but how is that even possible?